Safety & Environment

 Con Edison of New York OSHA Rate

 Orange and Rockland continues our progress toward a zero-harm workplace, with continued improvement thanks to our joint union-management Corporate Safety Committee, Company Safety Team, and 12 organization-specific safety teams.
-The company is seeking to have an injury and illness incidence rate in the first quartile when compared to our utility peers; our 2019 target is 1.0.
-We are trying to improve our driving performance and have installed outward- and inward-facing cameras in many of our vehicles.
+O&R is seeking to have an injury and illness incidence rate in the first quartile when compared to our utility peers.
+In an effort to improve our motor vehicle and driver performance, we have begun using artificial intelligence drive cameras in many of our vehicles.
+This ensures our drivers remain focused on zero-harm.
 Our communications program incorporates lessons learned from these cameras, root cause analysis results (from injury and collision reviews), close call reporting, and other measures that have also contributed to our overall performance.

 Orange and Rockland OSHA Rate